Debiased calibration estimation using generalized entropy in survey sampling: Real data analysis

-Table \ref{tabkynetec} summarizes the point estimates, standard errors, and 95 \% confidence intervals of the estimators.
-All the calibration methods converge well and produce weights even when the number of auxiliary variables is greater than 30 as in Missouri.
-Incorporating auxiliary variables as in \textbf{Reg}, \textbf{PEL}, \textbf{EL}, \textbf{CE}, or \textbf{HD} dramatically improved performance compared to the Horvitz-Thompson estimator \textbf{HT}.
+Table \ref{tabkynetec} in the supplementary material(SM) summarizes the point estimates, standard errors, and 95 \% confidence intervals of the estimators.
+All the calibration methods converge well and produce weights even when the number of auxiliary variables is greater than 20 as in Iowa.
+Incorporating auxiliary variables as in \textbf{Reg}, \textbf{PEL}, \textbf{EL}, \textbf{CE}, or \textbf{HD} improved performance compared to the Horvitz-Thompson estimator \textbf{HT}.
 The standard error of the proposed entropy calibration estimators using \textbf{EL} or \textbf{CE} was the smallest for all states reported.
-Although the entropy calibration estimators produce similar point estimates and standard errors as \textbf{Reg} or \textbf{PEL} estimators in Iowa and Florida, the difference between the estimators was significant in Missouri and Mississippi.